Jussie Smollett’s Lawyer Mark Geragos Named As Avenatti’s Co-Conspirator

 But Geragos is perhaps best known for representing former NFL quarterback Colin Kaepernick in his recent collusion case against the league for allegedly blackballing him during the height of his kneeling protest during the playing of the national anthem prior to games.
 The NFL recently settled that case, netting Kaepernick a reported $10 million.

 Geragos had also met with representatives for Nike prior to his alleged March 19 meeting with Avenatti and Nike lawyers; he was the attorney who represented Kaepernick in his negotiations with the company and helped land the former quarterback the job as the new face of the “Just Do It” ad campaign.
-Those 2017 and 2018 negotiations put Kaepernick in the enviable position of booking one the highest-paid football endorsement contracts in history, and put him back on the map after a couple of years of being sidelined.
+Those 2017 and 2018 negotiations put Kaepernick in the enviable position of booking one the highest-paid football endorsement contracts in history and put him back on the map after a couple of years of being sidelined.

 The New York Times reported that Geragos had not responded to emails and phone calls asking for comment.
 Also, when they reached out to Geoffrey S. Berman, the United States Attorney in Manhattan, he declined to explain why Geragos hadn’t been arrested while Avenatti had been, given that they are both named as co-conspirators in the charging documents.